beanieaxolotl/shinen-gax-python/README.md

 ## In progress:
 - A tracker / sound editor for the GAX format implemented with pygame-ce, pyaudio and MyreMylar's [pygame_gui]
 - An accurate replayer engine for the GAX format, allowing for high-quality listening to tracks.
 GAX playback on the GBA is used as reference to gauge accuracy.
 There are a few bugs regarding accuracy, but most tracks that I have tried play close to perfect, aside from vibrato and tone portamento being a bit imperfect.
+I have not yet been able to get replayer playback functions into a library as all attempts (at least for me) have failed, so setting it up will be a hassle, sorry.

 Credits: